cdfbdex/StripAdjustment/README.md

 6 The LiDAR body frame, denoted by (bS).

+#### Boresight Calibration

+The objective of this paper is to design a calibration method for estimating the frame transformation from the (bS) frame to the (bI) frame, denoted by CbIbS (cosine type transformation) which depends on three boresight angles, denoted by dj the boresight roll angle, dq, the boresight pitch angle and dy, the boresight yaw angle.

 ### References
 <b>[1]</b> Filin, S. Recovery of systematic biases in laser altimetry data using natural surfaces.
 Photogramm.
 Eng.
 Remote Sens.